SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

     )
 }

+// Custom retry logic
+const shouldRetry = (failureCount, error) => {
+    // For example: do not retry on server side, but keep retrying until max of 3 failures on the client-side return isServer ? false : failureCount < 3
+}

 // Set configuration options for react query.
-// NOTE: This configuration will be used both on the server-side and
+// NOTE: This configuration will be used both on the server-side and client-side. const options = {
-// client-side.
-const options = {
     queryClientConfig: {
         defaultOptions: {
             queries: {
-                retry: !server // Only retry when on the client.
+                retry: shouldRetry
             },
             mutations: {
-                retry: !server // Only retry when on the client.
+                retry: shouldRetry
             }
         }
     }